Dates for Registration

 Withdrawal From a Course/Withdrawal From the University

-A student may terminate his or her responsibility for a course, or for all registered courses, by completing the official withdrawal process through the student's Cascade Web account or through the Office of the Registrar.
+Once the semester begins, a student may terminate his or her responsibility for a registered course, or for all registered courses, by completing the official withdrawal process through the Office of the Registrar.

-If a student stops attending class without completing an official withdrawal, and circumstances are such that the instructor does not direct the Registrar to drop the student, the instructor may assign a WF grade or may assign a letter grade based on the work completed by the student minus any penalty the instructor may assign for lack of attendance (see section titled "Withdrawal Grades").
+If a student stops attending class without completing an official withdrawal, and circumstances are such that the instructor does not direct the Registrar to drop the student, the instructor must assign a letter grade based on the work completed by the student minus penalties for any missing assignments and for absences (see the section titled "Withdrawal Grades").

 Failure to complete the term does not cancel the student’s obligation to pay tuition and all other charges in full.
-For specific details regarding tuition refund policies contact the Office of Student Financial Services [Jones Hall, room 019; (253)879-3214].
+For specific details regarding tuition refund policies contact Student Financial Services (Jones Hall, Room 019; 253.879.3214).